firefly-cpp/PyGEtoolbox/README.md

 This project will be regularly updated during the 2019.
 Testing this package is more than welcome.
 Please report all bugs, suggestions and features that could be added.

+## References

+Datasets were downloaded from Gene Expression Omnibus available at the following website: [https://www.ncbi.nlm.nih.gov/geo/](https://www.ncbi.nlm.nih.gov/geo/)

+## License

+This package is distributed under the BSD 2-Clause "Simplified" License.

+## Disclaimer

+This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+Use it at your own risk!